foroozandehgroup/nmr_sims/_sources/content/setup_simulation.rst.txt

     # * Channel 1: ¹H, offset: 2050.000 Hz
     # * Points sampled: 8192 (F1)

 The FID generated can then be accessed by the :py:meth:`~nmr_sims.experiment.pa.PulseAcquireSimulation.fid` property.
-A process spectrum, along with chemical shifts and axis labels can be generated with the :py:meth:`~nmr_sims.experiments.pa.PulseAcquireSimulation.spectrum` method.
+A processed spectrum, along with chemical shifts and axis labels can be generated with the :py:meth:`~nmr_sims.experiments.pa.PulseAcquireSimulation.spectrum` method.

 .. code:: python3